Brennername/ardour-collab/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

-You will also need to run `node server.js` which will start the Express backend on port 3000.
+You will also need to run `node server.cjs` which will start the Express backend on port 3000.

 # Code scaffolding